“Eddie Grace’s Buick...got four bullet holes in the side” (opening lines of Tom Waits' 'Kentucky Avenue' - from the 1977 Blue Valentines album)

 The portholes were altered year-to-year: from big, round openings to flattened ovals on the ‘57s.
 The number of portholes showed where the car fit in the model hierarchy: a “four-holer” was a top-trim car, a “three-holer” an entry-level model.

-After a two-year hiatus, the portholes were back for 1960, but were now squared-off and no longer actual holes but merely die cast badges.
+After a two-year hiatus, the portholes were back for 1960, but were now squared-off and no longer actual holes, but die cast badges.
 Most Buicks wore them in some form or another through the 1960s (except the flagship Riviera) but after 1971 only certain models came with Ventiports.
 By the early 80s they were a thing of the past.